Alameda County Medication Disposal Initiative

 Permanent sites are now available for convenient Rx disposal.

-2nd Alameda County Safe Medication Disposal Conference - May 30, 2013 from 9am-3pm at Castro Valley Library.
-For more info and to register, click here
+2nd Alameda County Safe Medication Disposal Conference - May 30, 2013 at Castro Valley Library.
+For materials from the conference, click here

 On Tuesday, July 24, 2012, the Alameda County Board of Supervisors unanimously passed the Alameda County Safe Medication Disposal Ordinance!